-SNACK (Choose two of the following components) Children Ages 1 Through 2 Years Children Ages 3 Through 5 Years Children Ages 6 Through 18 Years Milk 1 Milk, fluid 1/2 cup 1/2 cup 1 cup Vegetables and Fruits 2 - - - Vegetable(s), fruit(s), full-strength juice 9 1/2 cup 1/2 cup 3/4 cup Bread and Bread Alternates 3 - - - Enriched or whole-grain bread 1/2 serving 1/2 serving 1 serving Cereal (cold, dry) $1/4 \text{ cup or } 1/3 \text{ oz}^4$ $1/3 \text{ cup or } 1/2 \text{ oz}^4$ 3/4 cup or 1 oz 4 Cooked pasta or noodle products 1/4 cup 1/4 cup 1/2 cup Cooked cereal or cereal grains 1/4 cup 1/4 cup 1/2 cup Nonsweet snack products 11 1/2 serving 1/2 serving 1 serving Meat and Meat Alternates 5 - - - Lean meat, poultry, or fish 6 1/2 oz 1/2 oz 1 oz Cheese 1/2 oz 1/2 oz 1 oz Eggs 1/2 egg 1/2 egg 1/2 egg Cooked dry beans or peas 7 1/8 cup 1/8 cup 1/4 cup Peanut butter, soynut butter, or other nut or seed butters 1 Tbsp 1 Tbsp 2 Tbsp Peanuts, soynuts, or tree nuts or seeds 8 1/2 oz 1/2 oz 1 oz Yogurt, plain or flavored, unsweetened or sweetened 10 2 oz or 1/4 cup 2 oz or 1/4 cup 4 oz or 1/2 cup
+SNACK (Choose two of the following components) Children Ages 1 Through 2 Years Children Ages 3 Through 5 Years Children Ages 6 Through 18 Years Milk 1 Milk, fluid 1/2 cup 1/2 cup 1 cup Vegetables and Fruits 2 1 1 • Vegetable(s), fruit(s), full-strength juice 9 1/2 cup 1/2 cup 3/4 cup Bread and Bread Alternates 3 - - • Enriched or whole-grain bread 1/2 serving 1/2 serving 1 serving Cereal (cold, dry) 1/4 cup or 1/3 oz4 1/3 cup or 1/2 oz4 $3/4$ cup or 1 oz^4 Cooked pasta or noodle products 1/4 cup 1/4 cup 1/2 cup Cooked cereal or cereal grains 1/4 cup 1/4 cup 1/2 cup Nonsweet snack products 11 1/2 serving 1/2 serving 1 serving Meat and Meat Alternates 5 Lean meat, poultry, or fish 6 1/2 oz 1/2 oz 1 oz Cheese 1/2 oz 1/2 oz 1 oz Eggs 1/2 egg 1/2 egg 1/2 egg Cooked dry beans or peas 7 1/8 cup 1/8 cup 1/4 cup Peanut butter, soynut butter, or other nut or seed butters 1 Tbsp 1 Tbsp 2 Tbsp Peanuts, soynuts, or tree nuts or seeds 8 1/2 oz 1/2 oz 1 oz Yogurt, plain or flavored, unsweetened or sweetened 10 2 oz or 1/4 cup 2 oz or 1/4 cup 4 oz or 1/2 cup

-- 1 Must offer one of the following: pasteurized milk in at least two choices from the following: fat-free milk, unflavored or flavored; lowfat (1%) milk, unflavored; fat-free or lowfat lactose-reduced milk; fat-free or lowfat lactose-free milk; fat-free or lowfat buttermilk; and fat-free or lowfat acidified milk.
-Such products must be pasteurized fluid milk that meets state and local standards. - 2 Or an equivalent quantity of any combination of vegetable(s), fruit(s), and juice. - 3 Or an equivalent quantity of any combination of bread/bread alternate. - 4 Either volume (cup) or weight (ounce), whichever is less. - 5 Or an equivalent quantity of any combination of meat/meat alternate. - 6 Cooked lean meat without bone. - 7 May be used as the meat alternate or as part of the vegetable/fruit component, but not as both components in the same meal. - 8 Tree nuts and seeds that may be used as meat alternates are listed in program guidance. - 9 Juice may not be served when milk is served as the only other component. - 10 Applies to commercially prepared yogurt, lowfat yogurt, and nonfat yogurt.
+- 1 If milk is one of the two snack components, one of the following must be offered: fat-free milk, unflavored or flavored; lowfat (1%) milk, unflavored; fat-free or lowfat lactose-reduced milk; fat-free or lowfat lactose-free milk; fat-free or lowfat buttermilk; and fat-free or lowfat acidified milk.
+Such products must be pasteurized fluid milk that meets state and local standards. - 2 Or an equivalent quantity of any combination of vegetable(s), fruit(s), and juice. - 3 Or an equivalent quantity of any combination of bread/bread alternate. - 4 Either volume (cup) or weight (ounce), whichever is less. - 5 Or an equivalent quantity of any combination of meat/meat alternate. - 6 Cooked lean meat without bone. - 7 May be used as the meat alternate or as part of the vegetable/fruit component, but not as both components in the same meal. - 8 Tree nuts and seeds that may be used as meat alternates are listed in program guidance. - 9 Juice may not be served when milk is served as the only other component. - Applies to commercially prepared yogurt, lowfat yogurt, and nonfat yogurt.
 It does not apply to nonstandardized yogurt products such as frozen yogurt, yogurt-flavored products, yogurt bars, or yogurt-covered fruit or nuts.
-Commercial flavorings may be added, such as fruit, fruit juice, nuts, seeds, or granola, but they shall not be credited toward meeting the second food component requirement in the supplement. - 11 Includes such products as hard pretzels or chips made of whole-grain or enriched meal or flour.
+Commercial flavorings may be added, such as fruit, fruit juice, nuts, seeds, or granola, but they shall not be credited toward meeting the second food component requirement in the supplement. - Includes such products as hard pretzels or chips made of whole-grain or enriched meal or flour.